Wangggym/quick-workflow/go-version/README.md

 ## 🔒 Security

-- Tokens are stored locally in `~/.config/quick-workflow/config.yaml`
+- Tokens are stored securely in your config directory (local or iCloud)
 - File permissions are set to `0600` (user read/write only)
+- iCloud storage is encrypted and secure
 - Never commit the config file or share it
 - Use environment variables for CI/CD:
   ```bash
   export QK_GITHUB_TOKEN=xxx
   export QK_JIRA_API_TOKEN=xxx
   ```

+**Note**: If using iCloud Drive, your configurations will sync across your Mac devices automatically, providing a seamless experience.

 ## 🚧 Migration from Shell Version